 Insurance Helps to Mitigate The Impact on Your Family, Should You Become Unable to Provide For Them in Your Normal Capacity.
 Insurance Riders Can Tailor Your Policy to Better Serve This Purpose.

 In the event of the loss of life or disabling injury to someone who is a primary provider for a family, or a business, severe negative impact can occur for family members, employees, and stakeholders.

 Insurance policies are generally designed to reduce the impact of these conditions.
-Policy riders can tweak a policy's particular provisions for specific kinds of conditions.
+Insurance riders can tweak a policy’s particular provisions for specific kinds of conditions.

 An insurance rider is actually a kind of specialized coverage that is purchased as an addition to a standard insurance policy.
 The rider is not actually a policy by itself and deosn’t stand independently on its own.
 Riders are add on provision that helps protect a policyholder from some very specific risks.

 A rider does come with an additional cost but it is usually quite affordable.
 Often the base policy qualifies for some discounts on riders for certain things.

 Riders are designed to be a limited alternative to maintaining a separate policy.
 Purchasing riders on a policy is a way to customize it the way you need at a lower cost.

 Types of Life Insurance Riders